-Ready-to-Go Bag (RTG) [sometimes referred to as a "Bug-Out-Bag," or BOB] in case you have to evacuate quickly.
+- 1) Have each family member put together their own Ready-to-Go Bag (RTG) [sometimes referred to as a "Bug-Out-Bag," or BOB] in case you must evacuate quickly.
 It should be something each person can carry, such as a sport bag with a wide shoulder strap or a backpack, because a wheeled suitcase does not work on rough ground.
-The purpose is to have items that are sufficient to sustain you for 3 to 7 days and are already packed and ready to grab.
-It should contain personal hygiene necessities, seasonally appropriate extra clothing, medications, full water bottle, personal water filter, personal first aid kit, flashlight, compact food, emergency cash, reading materials, a Bible, etc.

-- a) For a family, you might also want a separate family Go-Bag with emergency food and eating utensils, cook kit and single-burner stove (with fuel), butane lighters and/or matches, group water filter, plastic tarp, emergency kit, multi-tool, paracord, maps, emergency cash, larger first aid kit, and important documents.
+The purpose is to have items that are enough to sustain you for 3 to 7 days and are already packed and ready to grab.
+It should contain personal hygiene necessities, seasonally appropriate extra clothing, medications, full water bottle, personal water filter, personal first aid kit, flashlight, compact food, emergency cash, reading materials, a Bible, etc. - a) For a family, you might also want a separate Family Go-Bag (FGB) with emergency food and eating utensils, cook kit and single-burner stove (with fuel), butane lighters and/or matches, group water filter, plastic tarp, emergency kit, multitool, paracord, maps, emergency cash, larger first aid kit, and important documents.
 Keep portability in mind! - b) Things like sleeping bags, a tent (with poles and pegs), a lantern, and a saw may be considered if you have the space and capability of carrying/transporting them.
-Keep these basics together in a duffle bag. - c) Find a place to keep the bags together and accessible.
-An interior closet near an exit door is a great place. ("Ready-to-Go" means just that!!) - d) What if a situation required that you had to carry everything?
-As a family, practice carrying your RTG Bags.
+Keep these basics together in a duffle bag. - c) Evaluate your bag contents every six months to be seasonally appropriate and to keep your supplies fresh.
+(Keep a printed inventory with each bag.) - d) Find a place to keep the bags together and accessible.
+An interior closet near an exit door is a great place. ("Ready-to-Go" means just that!!)

+- e) What if a situation required that you had to carry everything?
+As a family, practice carrying your RTG and FGB Bags.
 How far can you go before needing to rest?
 Think like a backpacker: light weight, multi-use, bare necessities.
 Once you have those, add only what you can carry.
-Consider alternate means of transport: hang your bags from a bicycle (the kind with wide tires), and walk along with it; use a wheelbarrow or hand yard-cart with bicycle tires; a cross-country baby stroller, etc., ...anything to ease the load.

-- 2) Declare a 2 to 3-day family emergency situation: accept the challenge to NOT use any electrical or electronic devices.
+Consider alternate means of transport: hang your bags from a bicycle (the kind with wide tires works best) and walk along with it; use a wheelbarrow or hand yard-cart with bicycle tires; a cross-country baby stroller, etc., ...anything to ease the load. - 2) Declare a 2 to 3-day family emergency drill: accept the challenge to NOT use any electrical or electronic devices.
 Use painter's tape to cover light switches, tape the refrigerator door and microwave shut, and lock up your electronics.
-Use flashlights and lanterns for light. - During the event, keep a list of ideas or things you would like to have; think of contingencies; aim at simplicity and innovation - improvise, adapt and be resourceful; think of multiple uses of common items; consider doing this at different times of the year and perhaps in different locations... - 3) Sign up for a First Aid course; take CPR training; purchase a good First Aid book with pictures and clear instructions (such as Where There Is No Doctor and Where There is No Dentist). - a) Outfit a large family First Aid Kit for emergencies, perhaps using a tackle box or toolbox and identifying it with a large red or white cross on the lid or side; keep one at home and a smaller one in your vehicle.
+Use flashlights and lanterns for light. - During the event, keep a list of ideas or things you would like to have; think of contingencies; aim at simplicity and innovation - improvise, adapt and be resourceful; think of multiple uses of common items; consider doing this at different times of the year and perhaps in different locations... - 3) Sign up for a First Aid course; take CPR training; purchase one or more good First Aid books with pictures and clear instructions (such as Where There Is No Doctor and Where There is No Dentist). - a) Outfit a large family First Aid Kit for emergencies, perhaps using a tackle box or toolbox and identifying it with a large red or white cross on the lid or side; keep one at home and a smaller one in your vehicle.
 Be sure to talk about the use of items in the kits with the whole family.
 Practicing first aid skills is very helpful.